-With this idea the separation property can then be stated as:
+With this idea the separation property, also from [59], is stated as:

 'At any time, the state can be partitioned into that owned by each process and each grouping of mutual exclusion.'
 This property is key in establishing a setting that allows for independent reasoning about components of concurrent programs.
-Additionally, the meaning of a Hoare Triple is extended so that when $\{P\}$ $\mathbb{C}$ $\{Q\}$ holds, not only is the program $\mathbb{C}$ free of faults, but the program is also free on any race conditions.
-A race condition occurs when two or more processes attempt to access the same memory location at the same time.
+Additionally, the meaning of a Hoare Triple is extended so that when $\{P\} \mathbb{C} \{Q\}$ holds, not only is the program $\mathbb{C}$ free of faults, but the program is also free of any race conditions.
+A race condition occurs when two or more threads attempt to access the same memory location at the same time.
 It is possible that these accesses may interfere with one another and lead to unexpected behaviours.
+Note that this initial work regards both concurrent read accesses and concurrent write accesses as a race condition.
+This is restrictive.
+It is more common to define a race condition to require at least one of the accesses to be a write.
+Boyland introduced fractional permissions in separation logic [9] which allow for this refinement.

 The first step in reasoning about concurrent programs was to deal with disjoint concurrency.
 In disjoint concurrency, programs are constructed so that they do not ever attempt to access the same memory locations.
-The parallel thread programming construct $\mathbb{C}1 \mid\mid \mathbb{C}2$ is used to denote the creation of two threads, $\mathbb{C}1$ and $\mathbb{C}2$ , which are then executed in parallel.
+The parallel thread programming construct $\mathbb{C}1 \mid \mid \mathbb{C}2$ is used to denote the creation of two threads, $\mathbb{C}1$ and $\mathbb{C}2$ , which are then executed in parallel.
 The reasoning rule for disjoint concurrency can then be given as: